 A well ventilated and comfortable helmet for the trail rider who doesn’t hit the technical lines in the park, but just wants protection for the day-to-day trail riding.

 - Exposed EPS Foam

-Here we have Smith’s ‘budget’ helmet.
+Here we have Smith’s ‘budget’ mountain bike helmet.
 It differs from the top-of-the-line Forefront 2 as it doesn’t have any of the Koroyd technology, nor does it cover the rear of the head as much.
-It does, however, features MIPS, effective ventilation (better than many more expensive helmets!), and goggle stowage.
+It does, however, feature MIPS, effective ventilation (better than many more expensive helmets!), and goggle stowage.

-Other than the fixed visor and the limited durability of the base of the helmet, there isn’t much to complain about.
+Other than the fixed visor and the potential of wear of the base of the MTB helmet, there isn’t much to complain about.
 It is comfortable, very light and very well ventilated.
 If you can put up with these features (which we certainly could), then it is an excellent purchase.

 Kali Maya 2.0 Review

 Looks good, feels good, performs well.
 Ideal helmet for any trail rider!

 - Low-Density Layer Technology

 To be quite honest, this isn’t really a ‘budget’ mountain bike helmet.
 It’s not expensive- for sure, but somehow Kali has created a very good helmet, but with a very low price tag.
 No ‘budget’ helmet would have a dual-density EPS composite fusion liner (which means it has two foam layers, one reducing the energy from high-speed crashes, and one from slower crashes).
 It is light, has 12 well-placed vents, and is incredibly comfortable.